TCMI: a non-parametric mutual-dependence estimator for multivariate continuous distributions: Empirical estimations of cumulative entropy and cumulative mutual information

-By construction, cumulative entropy is sensitive to the range of $Z$.
-The same is true for conditional cumulative entropy $\mathcal H(Y | X) $ and its empirical estimate $\hat{\mathcal H}(Y | X)$.
-However, we are not interested in estimating $\hat{\mathcal H}(Y | X)$, but rather in estimating the fraction of cumulative mutual information (Eq.~\ref{eq:fraction_of_cumulative_information}).
-More precisely, we are interested in the residual fraction of cumulative information,
+By construction, cumulative entropy is sensitive to the range of $Y$ (cf., Eq.~\ref{eq:emiprical_cumulative_entropy}).
+The same is true for conditional cumulative entropy $\mathcal H(Y \vert X) $ and its empirical estimate $\hat{\mathcal H}(Y \vert X)$ (cf., Eq.~\ref{eq:empirical_conditional_cumulative_entropy}).
+Fraction of cumulative mutual information ${\mathcal D}$, e.g., the ratio between cumulative entropy and conditional cumulative entropy, is independent of the scale of $X$ and $Y$ (Eq.~\ref{eq:fraction_of_cumulative_information}).
+Formally, its empirical estimate $\hat{\mathcal D}$ is given by

-We apply the following trick: to eliminate the scale dependence of $X$, we use the fact that features are invariant under rank-order preserving transformations $\mathcal T$ (Eq.~\ref{eq:positive_monotonic_transformations}).
-Then, all features can be scaled to $x' = \mathcal T(x)$ such that $\Delta x_i' = x_{i + 1} - x_i$ is constant and the volume element $dx'$ in the integrals cancels out (cf. Eq.~\ref{eq:cumulative_and_conditional_cumulative_entropy}).
-Such a transformation is always possible and effectively removes the range dependence of variables from the residual fraction of cumulative information.
+Computationally, we apply the following trick: To eliminate the implicit scale dependence of $X$, we use the fact that variables $X$ are invariant under rank-order preserving transformations $\mathcal T$ (Eq.~\ref{eq:positive_monotonic_transformations}).
+Then, all variables can be scaled to $x' = \mathcal T(x)$ such that $\Delta x_i' = x_{i + 1} - x_i$ is constant and the volume element $dx'$ in the integrals cancels out (cf., Eq.~\ref{eq:cumulative_and_conditional_cumulative_entropy}).